naturalis/nba-docs/NBA Service descriptions.rst

             - JSON
           * - *Details*
             - | A response example can be viewed after calling a request example in the `free text taxon search examples section`_
             - | A response example can be viewed after calling a request example in the `indexed field taxon search examples section`_
-   * - | **Examples**
-     - | Examples of both free text and indexed field taxon searches can be found in the `specimen examples section`_

 Specimen Occurrence data services
 =================================